 We aim to keep the emissions of our power plants having an impact on air quality, i.e. sulphur dioxide, nitrogen oxide and particulate emissions, within the constantly tightening limit values specified by the authorities.

-In 2018, our sulphur dioxide emissions decreased by about 5 per cent on the previous year.
-Nitrogen oxide emissions remained at the previously level.
-The reduction in sulphur dioxide emissions was due to the efficient operation of the cleaning equipment and the increased use of low-sulphur fuels.
+In 2019, our sulphur dioxide and nitrogen oxide emissions decreased by about 10 per cent on the previous year.
+The fall in emissions is due to the efficient operation of the cleaning equipment and the increased use of low-sulphur fuels.

 |Sulphur dioxide||Nitrogen oxides|